drexperiments/Pizza-Tower-Supercharged-/README.md

 ## License

 OvenInjector's custom code is under the MIT License.
 Due to the nature of GameMaker game decompilations, the main decompiled code is under CC0 inheriting from the OpenTower repository.

+## Credits:
+hayaunderscore:Creator of OvenInjector,
+Loypoll:made Noise update decompilation for us to use